sapegin/washingcode-book/manuscript/book.md

 <!-- expect(next).toEqual({coffee: 1, pizza: 42}) -->

-This does the same thing but is less verbose.
+This does the same thing but is less verbose, and no need to remember `Object.assign` quirks.

 And before the [Object.assign](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) in ECMAScript 2015, we didn’t even try to avoid mutations: it was too painful.